-uring pregnancy, women are more prone to cavities and gum disease.
+uring pregnancy, women living in tribal communities are more prone to cavities and gum disease.
 In fact, women with a lot of cavity-causing bacteria before or after a child's birth can pass these bacteria to their baby's mouth.
 This can raise the risk of cavities (tooth decay) as their baby's teeth appear.

 To help your developing baby, eat healthy foods and avoid sugary drinks.
-Water is the healthiest drink.
-Most North Dakota communities add fluoride to their tap water to help prevent cavities for kids and adults
+Water is the healthiest drink for pregnant women.
 Becoming a mom is something to smile about!

-The tips on the other side can keep your mouth

-- and your baby's mouth - healthy.
+These tips can keep your mouth - and your baby's mouth - healthy.